cloudentity/ce-samples-mtls-demo/sample-nodejs-mtls-aws-oauth-client/oauth-mtls-nodejs-app-aws-api-gtwy-with-cloudentity-oauth-server.md

 Now go to `http://localhost:5002/home` and get an access token by clicking 'Get Certificate Bound Access Token'.
 Notice the `cnf` claim with the x5t#S256 member.
 This is the certificate thumbprint.
 Now click 'Call Resource server with Certificate Bound Access Token' and verify that you receive a JSON response.
 In the case of the `/pets/` API it will be a JSON response of pets.
 ![token response](images/cnf.png)

 Currently, a policy is not set on the API in Cloudentity Authorization Platform.
 Go back to your tenant in [Cloudentity Authorization Platform](https://authz.cloudentity.io/) and go to Enforcement->APIs.
-Since we chose 'Create and bind services automatically', once the authorizer was start and the API deployed in AWS our APIs appear here automatically.
+Since we chose 'Create and bind services automatically', once the authorizer was started and the API deployed in AWS, our APIs appear here automatically.
 ![api enforcement](images/enforcement.png)

 Select the API you wish to protect with a policy.
 For the example API we choose `GET /pets`.
 Notice the API shows 'Unrestricted'.
 Click 'Unrestricted' and choose 'Add new policy'.
 Give the policy a name and choose 'Cloudentity' for the policy language.
 Click 'Create'.